-Finally, there’s my sister-Chadia.
+Finally, there’s my sister, Chadia.
 She’s the baby in the family, 16 years younger than me.
 She’s the quintessential millennial (or technically Gen Z, depending on the chart).
 Her goal from day one of this trip was to do All Of The Things and with each day passing, would get more and more stressed out about the things she hasn’t gotten to yet.
-This actually made a lot of sense because it was her first vacation as an adult to an all-inclusive resort and there were so many pretty desirable things to get into at Beaches Turks and Caicos.
-She managed to explore some pretty fun excursions while I was working, including the glass bottom boat and snorkeling, but there was still so much to explore!
+This actually made a lot of sense because it was her first vacation as an adult to an all-inclusive resort and there were so many really desirable things to get into at Beaches Turks and Caicos.
+She managed to explore some pretty fun excursions while I was working, including the glass bottom boat and snorkeling, but there was still so much more to explore!

 In truth, she’s traveling for all the instagrammable moments – beautiful scenery, flawless backdrops, perfectly plated food, etc. And judging by her social media accounts, she surely found them!

 The most important thing to consider when planning a multi-generational vacation is to choose a resort that has activities, excursions, accommodations and amenities for everyone.
 Beaches Turks and Caicos had just that.
 From adventure seeking excursions, to relaxing pampering at Red Lane Spa, to music concerts, fitness events, night clubs, karaoke, casual to fine dining, teen and kids clubs!